justinkoh/CircuitSimulator/README.md

 difference, and from that a new linear approximation.
 The process is repeated until the node voltages stop changing between each iteration and converge on the solution.

-### Evaluation
-Your solution should be evaluated against the following criteria:
-1. Accuracy: compare the outputs to pen and paper solutions.
-For simple circuits you should be able to calculate an exact solution as a reference.
-You can also compare with LTspice.
-2. Efficiency: find how long the simulation takes and, by estimating the power consumption of your computer, the amount of energy needed.
-How does it scale with the number of nodes in the circuit?
-Are there any implementation choices that affect the efficiency?